vorexfaiq/atom-armv7l/README.md

 - Q: Do I need to avoid package updates?

 A: No, you don't.
-You can freely update all packages exclude tree-view package, because newer versions work only with the newer versions of Atom.
-Our version of Atom (1.15.0) works only with tree-view package 0.214.1.
+You can freely update all packages, **with the exception of the `tree-view` package**, because newer versions work only with the newer versions of Atom.
+Our version of Atom (1.15.0) works only with `tree-view` package 0.214.1.
 This version installed by atom.firstboot.sh.

-- Q: Do i need to execute, edit something after build?
+- Q: Do i need to execute or edit something after building?

 A: You need to execute Atom binary to let it create the folder that contains configs, packages, etc. (~/.atom/), close it, then run atom.firstboot.sh to install default packages (for unknown reasons packages installed during build are missing).
 After package install you can freely using Atom.